anywhichway/reasondb/README.md

 Add JOQULAR query capability, joins, and streaming analytics to popular back-end stores including file systems, Redis, Memcached, LevelUP, LocalForage, and IronCache.
 Or, use our super fast JSONBlockStore.
 Not enough?
 Add your own favorite store in just an hour (we timed ourselves for Redis and MemCached :-).

+If ReasonDB does not have a feature you want, you can [review and vote on enhancements](https://github.com/anywhichway/reasondb/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20is%3Aenhancement).

 [![NPM](https://nodei.co/npm/reasondb.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/reasondb/)